 When searching the index keep in mind:

-A very special collection of photographs is housed at Central Library as a part of the North Carolina Room.
+A very special collection of photographs is housed at Central Library as a part of the North Carolina Collection.
 Most feature people, events, buildings, and street scenes of Winston-Salem and surrounding areas, and they date back as far as the late 1800s.